Travel guide

 eSIM for the Caucasus: Georgia, Armenia, and Azerbaijan

-Marc González Sáez Marc González Sáez ·2 de julio de 2026 ·6 min de lectura
+Marc González Sáez Marc González Sáez ·July 2, 2026 ·10 min. read

-Does one eSIM work for all three countries?
+Does one eSIM cover all three countries?

-It's more convenient than it sounds, because you can have all three installed on your phone from home and simply switch which one uses data when you cross the border.
-This way, you land connected in each country without looking for Wi-Fi or buying a local SIM, and you avoid the €10-20 daily roaming fees from your Spanish operator.
-In destinations like these, buying a physical local SIM often involves registering with your passport and waiting in line at an airport stand, which an eSIM completely saves you from.
+It's more convenient than it sounds because you can have all three installed on your phone from home and only switch which one uses data when you cross the border.
+This way, you land connected in each country without searching for Wi-Fi or buying a local SIM, and you avoid your operator's roaming charges.
+In destinations like these, buying a local physical SIM often involves registering with your passport and queuing at an airport kiosk, which an eSIM completely saves you from.
+If you're still weighing whether to stick with your current roaming plan or set up your own eSIM kit, this comparison of eSIM versus roaming clarifies when each option is worthwhile.

 eSIM for the Caucasus: Georgia, Armenia and Azerbaijan